chesahkalu/azure_administrator/rbac.md

 | Scope | Defines the set of resources that the role applies to.
 Setting the boundary for the requested level of access, or "how much" access is granted. | Subscription, resource group, resource |
 | Role Assignment | Links a security principal to a role, within a specific scope. | UserA is assigned the Contributor role for ResourceGroup1 |

--Azure includes several built-in roles that you can use.
+- Azure includes several built-in roles that you can use.
 The following lists four fundamental built-in roles:

 | **Role Name** | **Description** | **Actions** |
 | ---------| --------------- | ----------- |